tommorse/traces2vecs/readme.txt

 scale bar ends (when you create the axis_limits.dat file later - see below), however the relative difference between the scale bar ends needs to be the value reported for the figure.
 Left click on the top of the y-axis, then the bottom of the y axis.
+If there is an x-axis left click on the minimum and then the maximum points (that have known values, such as on tic marks).
+Finish with a right click (anywhere).

 If the bottom of the y axis (frequently the origin) is the same as the left most part of the x axis, then left click on the right most point